About the Festival

 Who We Are

-Flagstaff Shakespeare Festival was founded by a group of actors, scholars, and educators who delight in seeing the Bard’s work as originally intended on stage: intimate, dynamic, accessible, and linguistically rich.
+Flagstaff Shakespeare Festival (FlagShakes) was founded by a passionate group of actors, scholars, and educators who wanted to bring Shakespeare in Flagstaff to life the way it was originally intended—on stage.
+Our productions are intimate, dynamic, and accessible, with a commitment to the richness of Shakespeare’s language and the joy of live performance.

 Where We’re Going